 One of the early stages in the research process involves choosing, developing, and refining your research topic.
-You may want to explore resources like reference sources or course reserves to get ideas, try a librarian-crafted exercise, or use a mind-mapping tool to brainstorm ideas.
+There are many resources to help you brainstorm ideas.

 - Start by considering the context of your assignment.

 - Explore online reference sources to get a big picture of your topic--they may help you think of more specific questions.
 Helpful sources to try include: